-- Copyright remains Eric Young's, and as such any Copyright notices in - the code are not to be removed. - If this package is used in a product, Eric Young should be given attribution - as the author of the parts of the library used. - This can be in the form of a textual message at program startup or - in documentation (online or textual) provided with the package. - - Redistribution and use in source and binary forms, with or without - modification, are permitted provided that the following conditions are met: - 1.
-Redistributions of source code must retain the copyright - notice, this list of conditions and the following disclaimer. - 2.
-Redistributions in binary form must reproduce the above copyright - notice, this list of conditions and the following disclaimer in the - documentation and/or other materials provided with the distribution. - 3.
-All advertising materials mentioning features or use of this software - must display the following acknowledgement: - "This product includes cryptographic software written by - Eric Young (eay@cryptsoft.com)" - The word 'cryptographic' can be left out if the rouines from the library - being used are not cryptographic related :-). - 4.
-If you include any Windows specific code (or a derivative thereof) from - the apps directory (application code) you must include an acknowledgement: - "This product includes software written by Tim Hudson (tjh@cryptsoft.com)"
+- Copyright remains Eric Young's, and as such any Copyright notices in the code are not to be removed.
+If this package is used in a product, Eric Young should be given attribution as the author of the parts of the library used.
+This can be in the form of a textual message at program startup or in documentation (online or textual) provided with the package.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions 1.
+Redistributions of source code must retain the copyright notice, this list of conditions and the following disclaimer.

-THIS SOFTWARE IS PROVIDED BY ERIC YOUNG ''AS IS" AND

-- ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE - IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE - ARE DISCLAIMED.
-IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE - FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL - DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS - OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) - HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT - LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY

-OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-The licence and distribution terms for any publically available version or pcre-8.44/pcre-8.44/LICENCE
+- 2. Redistributions in binary form must reproduce the above copyright - notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
+All advertising materials mentioning features or use of this software - must display the following acknowledgement: - "This product includes cryptographic software written by - Eric Young (eay@cryptsoft.com)" - The word 'cryptographic' can be left out if the rouines from the library - being used are not cryptographic related:-). - 4.
+If you include any Windows specific code (or a derivative thereof) from - the apps directory (application code) you must include an acknowledgement: - "This product includes software written by Tim Hudson (tjh@cryptsoft.com)" - THIS SOFTWARE IS PROVIDED BY ERIC YOUNG "AS IS" AND - ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE - IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE - ARE DISCLAIMED.
+IN NO EVENT SHALL THE AUTHOR OR CONTRIBUTORS BE LIABLE - FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL - DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS - OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) - HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT - LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY - OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF - SUCH DAMAGE. - The licence and distribution terms for any publically available version or - derivative of this code cannot be changed. i.e. this code cannot simply be - copied and put under another distribution licence - [including the GNU Public Licence.]

+/ pcre-8.44/pcre-8.44/LICENCE PCRE LICENCE